How safe is your small business from a hacker attack?

-The data breach suffered by eBay in May, in which 145 million customers’ personal details were stolen, shows that even a tech giant can fall prey to hackers.
+The data breach suffered by eBay (external link) in May, in which 145 million customers’ personal details were stolen, shows that even a tech giant can fall prey to hackers.
 But cyber hackers don’t discriminate, no matter whether you’re a big company such as eBay or a two-man startup.
-Indeed, in a government report issued earlier this year, 60% of small businesses surveyed said they had suffered a data breach in the past year.
+Indeed, in a government report (external link) issued earlier this year, 60% of small businesses surveyed said they had suffered a data breach in the past year.

 According to the report, even though the number of breaches had dropped slightly, the average cost of the worst attack was between £65,000 and £115, 000, from between £35,000-£65,000 in 2013, while 59% of those surveyed said they expected to see more cyber security incidents next year.